Hosawi/Family-Documents/README.md

 # About files & repo folders
 Docs:for documents such as project spec and project ideas.
 tmp: for keeping temporary files e.g. data files.
+img: this folders is used for storing images in case  Flask is used.